almereyda/awesome-starred/README.md

 ## Elm

+- [cotoami](https://github.com/cotoami/cotoami) - Cotoami is a platform where people can weave a large network of wisdom from tiny ideas.
 - [diffuse](https://github.com/icidasset/diffuse) - A music player which connects to your cloud/distributed storage.
 - [graph-editor](https://github.com/jhrcek/graph-editor) - Simple editor for creating graphs implemented purely in Elm.
 - [client](https://github.com/gingko/client) - Gingko desktop client.
 Written in Elm, running in Electron.